 (4) The Board may determine that a covered risk benefits Member who, as a result of options exercised by the Member under regulation 70B(3), is not eligible for any supplementary risk benefit ceases to be a covered risk benefits Member.

 [Regulation 69J inserted: Gazette 30 Jun 2010 p.
-3136.]
+3136; amended: Gazette 8 Nov 2019 p.
+4004.]

 69K.
 Covered risk benefits Member, certain people may opt to become